Khalil473/SeniorArduino/README.md

-# SeniorArduino
+# DS1302/RTC Testing

-A repository for the Arduino codes for each component
+### A C code to use with DS1302 module to get the current date and time from